CommanderBaman/kanban-board/README.md

 # Frontend Assignment Submission

 This is Frontend Assignment Submission for Quicksell.
 This project is made with React and Typescript.
+It has been deployed [here](https://commanderbaman.github.io/kanban-board/).

 Features Included:
 1. Grouping of tickets in three options - Users, Priority and Status (default)